off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 >
 > — Werner Heisenberg, Physics and Philosophy: The Revolution in Modern Science

-We can consider special relativity: two clocks read different times for the same event and both are right—*because frame does the real work* (cf. Einstein, 1905).
-This is exactly the measurement stance Heisenberg emphasized: what we observe is nature as interrogated by a method—in this case, the method is the viewing frame that accompanies the record (Heisenberg, 1958).
+We can consider special relativity: two clocks read different times for the same event and both are right—because frame does the real work.
+This is exactly the measurement stance Heisenberg emphasized: what we observe is nature as interrogated by a method—in this case, the method is the viewing frame that accompanies the record.
 Lenticular images make this tactile.
 Tilt a postcard: from one angle you see one picture; from another, a different one. **The substrate doesn’t change—your perspective does.**

 If we apply that to a fair coin, then like Shannon’s coin, it has two sides and we flip it at random.
 Unlike Shannon’s coin however, each face is printed lenticularly so that what you see, depends on the viewing angle.
 We put the coin on the table with each face lenticularly printed, so the message you see depends on where you stand.
 We flip the coin.
 Since one person stands to the left, and the other to the right, when the coin lands, the left observer sees YES and the right observer sees NO; on the next flip those roles swap.